 7 Easy-to-Find Super Foods to Boost Your Milk Supply

 They’re in your kitchen?
-That’s right – you don’t even have to step out of the house to find these foods!
+That’s right – you don’t even have to step out of the house to find these breastfeeding superfoods!

 Some mothers exclusively breastfeed, some mothers choose not to, while the rest have no choice but to switch nursing using other tools than the breast.
 Regardless of their choice, most of the time, nursing mothers eventually have to stop breastfeeding earlier than they originally intend to.

 While it is indeed common for moms to feel like their milk supply is gradually decreasing, there are still ways you can maintain a high supply.
 In fact, it is not even difficult!
 All it takes is a bit of tweak to your existing diet.
 Disclaimer: No, you do not have to cut down anything.